gbolo/go-acme-store/FETCHER.md

 ## Overview

-`acme-store-fetcher` is a CLI tool that fetches certificates from the ACME store (Vault backend) and saves them to disk as PEM files.
+`acme-store-fetcher` is a CLI tool that fetches certificates from the ACME store API and saves them to disk as PEM files.

 ## Purpose